-- 1 With the Handset, the user can pick up and conduct calls in the usual manner. - 2 The Microphone is used in the speakerphone mode. - 3 The Display provides intuitive support for telephone operation. - 4 Conversation Keys:
+With the Handset, the user can pick up and conduct calls in the usual manner.
+The Microphone is used in the speakerphone mode.
+The Display provides intuitive support for telephone operation.
+Conversation Keys:

 Hold: Places a call in hold.

 Transfer: Transfers a current call to another party.

 Conference: Initiates a conference call.

-- 5 With the Menu Key, the user has access to the user menu. - 6 With the Messages Key, the user has access to the voicemail.
+With the Menu Key, the user has access to the user menu.
+With the Messages Key, the user has access to the voicemail.

-- With the Navigation Keys, the user/administrator can navigate through the various phone functions.
+With the Navigation Keys, the user/administrator can navigate through the various phone functions.

-- With the Function Keys, the user can comfortably operate the phone's functions like Conversations, Phonebook, Call Deflection and Redial.

-- The Keypad is used for entering phone numbers and text.

-- 10 Audio Keys:

-- + and -: Increases/decreases or configures the following:
+8 With the Function Keys , the user can comfortably operate the phone's functions like Conversations, Phonebook, Call Deflection and Redial.
+9 The Keypad is used for entering phone numbers and text.
+10 Audio Keys: + and -: Increases/decreases the speaker/headset and handset volume.

-- Speaker/headset

-- Handset Volume

-- Ring Volume

-- Ring Tone

-- Attention Ring

-- Display Contrast

-- Controls Speakerphone Mode

 Mute: Turns off/on the microphone during conversations.
 Speaker: Turns on/off the hands-free mode (speakerphone).

-Headset: Switches the audio between handset/speakerphone and headset.

-11 The Notification LED visually signals incoming calls and new voice messages.
+Headset : Switches the audio between handset/speakerphone and headset 11 The Notification LED visually signals incoming calls and new voice messages.